risou/give-me-accesstoken/README.md

 - grant_type
   - Set to `authorization_code`
-- login
-  - Describe information for user authentication
-  - auth_info
-    - Enter the value in JSON format to be sent in the POST request for user authentication in this field
-  - login_endpoint
-    - Enter the URL of the endpoint for user authentication
 - client_id
   - Enter the client ID issued by the authorization server
+- client_secret
+  - Enter the client secret issued by the authorization server
+  - If this item is present, treat it as `client_secret_post` as the client authentication method
 - redirect_uri
   - Enter the redirect URI registered with the authorization server
 - authorization_endpoint
   - Enter the URL of the authorization endpoint
 - token_endpoint
   - Enter the URL of the token endpoint
+- private_key_jwt
+  - Enter following items if you want to use the `private_key_jwt` format
   - jwt_claims
     - Set only 'audience' (aud) claim
     - To use the 'private_key_jwt' format for requesting an access token
     - audience
       - Enter the expected content for the 'audience' (aud) claim in the JWT
   - algorithm
     - Set the algorithm to be used for signing the JWT
   - key
     - Enter the key to be used for signing the JWT
 - scopes
   - Enter the scopes to be requested
+- login
+  - Describe information for user authentication
+  - auth_info
+    - Enter the value in JSON format to be sent in the POST request for user authentication in this field
+  - login_endpoint
+    - Enter the URL of the endpoint for user authentication
+    - If this item is present, log in with the API and use the session information held in the cookie for authorization requests

 #### client credentials grant